 The Key Stage 3 course focuses on the development of essential skills such as Chronology, knowledge, Enquiry, Interpretation and the use of evidence.
-We provide a rich and varied History Curriculum at KS3 with students in Year 7 studying the meaning of History, The Romans, the Norman Conquest, The Tudors, The Stuarts and ending year 7 with a study in local History and particularly looking at the Tower of London.
-This is complimented nicely with a trip to the Tower at the end of the year.
-For year 8 pupils they will begin looking at Slavery and then lead into the Industrial Revolution.
-They will then cover the two World Wars and move on to the world of modern History by looking at the Age of Genocide and USA in the Twentieth Century.
+We provide a rich and varied History Curriculum at KS3 with students in Year 7 studying the meaning of History, the Romans, the Norman Conquest, the Tudors,the Stuarts and ending year 7 with a study in local History and particularly looking at the Tower of London.
+For year 8 pupils they will begin looking at Slavery and then lead into the Industrial Revolution and aspects of the British Raj in India.
+Students will then study the two World Wars and move on to the world of modern History by looking at the Age of Genocide and USA in the Twentieth Century.
 By year 9, students enter the GCSE curriculum.

 Key Stage 4

 The KS4 course aims to develop and extend knowledge and understanding of specified key events, periods and societies in local, British, and wider world history.
 It also enables pupils to engage in historical enquiry to develop as independent learners and as critical and reflective thinkers.
-We study the Edexcel syllabus and constantly strive to choose exciting new themes and topics for the pupils we teach.
-Throughout this year pupils will be studying The American West 1835–1895 , Elizabethan England 1558–88, Medicine and public health in Britain c50AD to the present day and A study in depth of Germany 1918-1945.
+We study the Edexcel GCSE syllabus and constantly strive to choose exciting new themes and topics for the pupils we teach.
+Throughout this year pupils will be studying The American West 1835–1895 , Elizabethan England 1558–88, medicine and public health in Britain from 1250 to the present day and a study in depth of Germany 1918-1945.

 Key Stage 5